David Ker

-David Ker (February 1758 – January 21, 1805), born in northern Ireland, was a minister, educator, lawyer and judge, the first presiding professor (equivalent of a modern-day university president) of the University of North Carolina.
+David Ker (February 1758 – January 21, 1805), was an Irish-born American Presbyterian minister, educator, lawyer and judge.
+He was the first presiding professor (equivalent of a modern-day university president) of the University of North Carolina.

 Early life

 David Ker was born in February 1758 in Downpatrick, Ireland.
 He was of Scottish ancestry.
 He graduated from Trinity College in Dublin.

-Ker became a Presbyterian minister with the Temple Patrick Presbytery. and married Mary.
+Ker became a Presbyterian minister with the Temple Patrick Presbytery and married Mary Boggs.
 Ker emigrated with his family to the United States in the 1780s and was recorded in Orange County, North Carolina, by 1789, when their son was born there.

 Career

 In 1791, Ker served as a Presbyterian minister in Fayetteville, North Carolina.
 He was a schoolteacher on weekdays and gave sermons in the courthouse on Sundays.

-Ker moved to Chapel Hill, North Carolina, in 1794, where he served as the first presiding professor (now known as university president) of the University of North Carolina at Chapel Hill.
-He resigned two years later, in 1796, after arguing with the trustees and students.
-Indeed, the trustees had tried to demote him to Professor of Languages, but he refused.
+Ker moved to Chapel Hill, North Carolina, in 1794, where he conducted the high school prior to being chosen as the first presiding professor (the position is now known as president) of the University of North Carolina.
+At the university, Ker was the professor of languages.
+He was one of the earliest donors to the University of North Carolina library, and donated three volumes.
+He resigned two years after taking the position, in 1796, after arguing with the trustees and students.
+William S. Powell wrote that the trustees had tried to demote him to Professor of Languages, but he refused.
 After it became evident that they wouldn't budge, he decided to leave.
+Kemp P. Battle's History of the University of North Carolina: From its Beginning to the Death of President Swain, 1789–1868 mentions that after eighteen months of being president, Ker resigned after he "went off into infidelity and wild democracy", and made "two sets of enemies in the Board of Trustees, Christians and Federalists".
+Charles Wilson Harris, who succeeded him as presiding professor, said that Ker was "a man of talent" and "a furious Republican".

 Ker moved to Lumberton, North Carolina.
 He served as the first president of an academy founded by John Willis, a Brigadier General in the American Revolutionary War who owned a large plantation in Lumberton, in the 1790s.
-Meanwhile, he passed the Bar exam.
+Meanwhile, he passed the bar exam.

-Ker moved to Natchez, Mississippi, with John Willis in 1800.
+Ker moved to Natchez, Mississippi Territory with John Willis in 1800.
 He established the first public school for women in the Mississippi Territory.
 His wife and daughters taught at the school.
-Shortly after, he became the Sheriff and Clerk of the Court of Adams County, Mississippi.
-Two years later, in 1802, he was made a judge of the Mississippi Supreme Court by President Thomas Jefferson, replacing Judge Daniel Tilton.
+Shortly after, he was appointed to the clerkship of the Superior Court of Adams County, Mississippi Territory, by governor W. C. C. Claiborne, and soon after made Sheriff of the County.
+Two years later, in 1802, he was made a judge of the Supreme Court of the Mississippi Territory by President Thomas Jefferson, replacing Judge Daniel Tilton, after being recommended by then-Senator David Stone.

 Personal life

-Ker married a woman named Mary.
+Ker married Mary Boggs, who was born in Ireland.
 They had five children: